zbushby/credit-fraud-detection/README.md

 ### Improvement for the Future
 - Compare metrics created by cross validation for each model.
 - Tune models before comparing
-- I'm not sure what type of NN is best in this case; maybe use ReLu instead of sigmoid?; train in keras next time
+- Train in keras as ReLu is probably better than sigmoid for hidden layer, neuralnet package uses sigmoid as default.
+Not sure the best NN hidden layers Num and Node Num.
 - Remove outliers from data.
-When I looked for outliers all the outliers were fraud cases, maybe doing anomly detection wrong?
+When I looked for outliers all the outliers were fraud cases, maybe doing something wrong?

 ### Resources: